Intercommunal conflict in Mandatory Palestine: Arab nationalism and Arab response to Zionism

+Anti-Semitic sentiments were also on the rise during this period.
+Imported antisemitic literature was translated into Arabic, such as The Protocols of the Elders Zion, parts of which were reprinted in Filastin in 1920, and a full translation published in Cairo in 1927.
+According to historian Bernard Lewis, Arabic literature pushing antisemitic sentiments exploded in the 1920s.

 Yosef Gorny investigated the ideological characteristics of Zionism in the Jewish-Arab confrontation in his book Zionism and the Arabs, 1882–1948.
 He says two ideological questions were important.
 The first was whether the Palestinian Arabs were part of a greater Arab nation or constituted a separate Palestinian national entity.
 The second was to what extent Zionism could base its demands on historical rights.
 Zionism's aim "to construct in Palestine a distinct Jewish national society" meant that it also honoured certain principles that affected its attitude towards the Arabs.
 Gorny distinguishes the "desire for territorial concentration of the Jewish people in Palestine", the "desire to create a Jewish majority in Palestine", the "belief that exclusive employment of Jewish labour was the precondition for an independent Jewish society", and the "renaissance of Hebrew culture [as] a pre-condition for the rebirth of the nation".

 Gorny also distinguishes several important developments that had their bearing on the confrontation and the Zionists' attitude.
 Up to 1917, Zionism was tolerated as a national movement in the Ottoman Empire.
 After 1917, Palestine became a Mandate administrated by the British, and the right of the Jewish people to a national homeland in Palestine was recognised by the British and the League of Nations.
 In 1948, the state of Israel was established.
 Simultaneously, the Palestine problem became an ever more important subject for Jews, Arabs and the international community.
 During this period the demographic balance changed from one Jew in every 23 inhabitants in 1880 to one Jew in every three inhabitants in 1947 (see table).
 Finally, Gorny says the uneven pace of Westernization gave the Jewish society a technological and organizational advantage.
 Jewish society was mainly urban, Arab society mainly rural.

 In his book Zionism and the Palestinians, Flapan distinguishes six basic concepts of Zionism's policy toward the Arabs:

 Norman Finkelstein says the "strategic consensus [in the Zionist movement] on the Arab Question was remarkable".
 This consensus was informed by three premises: (1) "the Zionist movement should neither expect, nor seek the acquiescence of the Palestinian Arabs"; (2) "the success of the Zionist enterprise was dependent on the support of one (or more) Great Power(s)"; (3) the Palestine conflict should be resolved within the framework of a regional alliance subordinate to the interests of the Great Power(s)".

 In line with earlier promises by Ben-Gurion, Israel's Declaration of Independence states that "[Israel] will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex."